PT boat: Gunboats

-In the Solomon Islands in 1943, three 77 ft PT boats, PT-59, PT-60, and PT-61, were converted into "PT gunboats" by stripping them of all original armament except the two twin .50 cal (12.7 mm) gun mounts, then adding two 40mm and four twin .50 cal (12.7 mm) mounts.
+In the Solomon Islands in 1943, three 77 ft PT boats, PT-59, PT-60, and PT-61, were converted into "PT gunboats" by stripping them of all original armament except the two twin .50 cal (12.7 mm) gun mounts, then adding two 40 mm and four twin .50 cal (12.7 mm) mounts.
 Lieutenant Kennedy was the first commanding officer of PT-59 after its conversion.
-On 2 November 1943, PT-59 participated in the rescue of 40 to 50 Marines from Choiseul Island and a foundering landing craft (LCP(R)) which was under fire from Japanese soldiers on the beach.
+On 2 November 1943, PT-59 participated in the rescue of 40 to 50 Marines during the raid on Choiseul and a foundering Landing Craft, Personnel (Ramp) (LCP(R)) which was under fire from Japanese soldiers on the beach.

+Late in the war, a new electrically powered multiple gun mounting was developed by Elco for PT boats, known as the 'Thunderbolt'.
+At least three different versions appear to have been built and tested; one with six .50-cal Browning M2 machine-guns and two 20 mm Oerlikon cannon, another with two .50-cal machine-guns and four 20 mm cannon and a version with just the four cannon.
+In mid-1944, the cannon-only version of the Thunderbolt was experimentally fitted to four operational 80 ft Elco boats which served with PTBRON 29 in the Mediterranean theatre: These were PTs 556-559.
+Photographic evidence shows that these boats landed their torpedoes and did not operate as torpedo craft when shipping the large and heavy Thunderbolt.
+According to Bulkley in chapter 18 of 'At Close Quarters' the multiple 20 mm mounting was anticipated to be "of limited usefulness" against "well compartmented F-lighters" where even the 40 mm Bofors struggled to inflict serious damage.

+The weapon was trialled operationally on the nights of July 16/17 and July 18/19, when PT 558 (Ens.
+Aalton D. Monaghan) patrolled off the Antibes area with two regular 40 mm-armed boats and on both occasions engaged small single patrol boats; both craft were sunk by the combined gunfire of the American patrol.
+Lt Cmdr Daunis reported that "The Elco Thunderbolt mount has been used in two gunnery attacks and has proven to be an exceptional weapon."

 Other armament

 Towards the end of the war, beginning in 1945, PTs received two eight-cell Mark 50 rocket launchers, launching 5 in spin-stabilized flat trajectory Mark 7 and/or Mark 10 rockets with a range of 11000 yd.
-These 16 rockets plus 16 reloads gave them as much firepower as a destroyer's 5 in guns (albeit without their accuracy).
-By war's end, the PT boat had more "firepower-per-ton" than any other vessel in the U.S. Navy.

-PT boats also commonly carried between two and eight U.S. Navy Mark 6 depth charges in roll-off racks.

-Additionally, a few PT boats were equipped to carry naval mines launched from mine racks, but these were not commonly used.
+These 16 rockets plus 16 reloads gave them as much firepower as a destroyer's 5 in guns broadside (albeit without their accuracy).
+By war's end, the PT boat had more "firepower per ton" than any other vessel in the U.S. Navy fleet.
+PT boats also commonly carried between two and eight Mark 6 depth charges in roll-off racks.
+A few PT boats were equipped to carry naval mines launched from mine racks, but these were not commonly used.